openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Overview

-This specification defines the following mechanisms to allow wallet applications (acting as OAuth 2.0 and Credential Endpoint Clients) used by the End-User to request credential issuers (acting as OAuth 2.0 Authorization Servers and Credential ENdpoint providers) to issue Verifiable Credentials via the Credential Endpoint:
+This specification defines the following mechanisms to allow wallet applications (acting as OAuth 2.0 and Credential Endpoint Clients) used by the End-User to request credential issuers (acting as OAuth 2.0 Authorization Servers and Credential Endpoint providers) to issue Verifiable Credentials via the Credential Endpoint:

 * A newly defined Credential Endpoint from which credentials can be issued one at a time
 * Ability to bind an issued credential to a proof submitted by the Client